acarapetis/dotfiles/README.md

 These are my dotfiles, i.e. what I need to turn an arbitrary Linux machine into a productive development environment.
 It's concentrated - just add internet!

-It does assume that python3 and pip3 are installed (usually from your system package manager).
+It does assume that the following are pre-installed (should be done via your system package manager):

+- perl 5.8+
+- python3 and pip3
+- nodejs and npm (for CoC)

 Mostly consists of neovim configuration for Python, Javascript and Terraform development.
-The script [install.sh](install.sh) will attempt to find the following pieces of software, and install any missing ones from the internet:
+The script [install.sh](install.sh) will attempt to find the following pieces of software, and install any missing ones as universal amd64 binaries from the internet:

 - jq
 - nvim